Time for a Man Check. Have you had your medical checks?

 Risk factors can include long-term steroid use, low body weight, smoking, heavy alcohol use, having a fracture after age 50, or a family history of osteoporosis.
 Advancing age is an also a significant risk factor.
 A bone density test helps to determine the health of your bones and is ideal for early detection of osteoporosis, ask your GP for more information.

-Please see your doctor for regular medical check-ups to help you stay healthy and to pick up early warning signs of disease or illness.
+Men should have regular health checks.
+See your doctor for regular medical check-ups to help you stay healthy and to pick up early warning signs of disease or illness.
 Cardiovascular (heart) disease, diabetes and some cancers can often be picked up in their early stages, when treatment may be more successful.

 With a commitment to providing ‘high quality health care’ to our patients, our practices have a male and female GPs, as well as qualified nursing staff to cater to all our patients needs and requirements.